JR-Morgan/Arena-Shooter-Game/README.md

 # Arena-Shooter-Game
-First Unity Game that I made for a college project.
+First Unity Game that I made for a college project in june 2018.